 “They know the math.
-They’re just can’t do the word problems.
+They just can’t do the word problems.
 It’s their reading comprehension.”

-They opened their textbooks to page 47 and she read a word problem out loud.
-“Sarah has 40 lbs. of carrots for her horses.
+Ms. Hartwell read aloud, “Sarah has 40 lbs. of carrots for her horses.
 If she has 100 horses, how many pounds does each horse get?”

-She pointed to an anchor chart listing the ‘key words’ for each operation.
+She pointed to an anchor chart of ‘key words.’
 ‘Each’ was at the top of the division list.

 “Division!” the class responded.